jayb25/Deep-Buffer-Overflow-Detection/README.md

-verflow Detection
- Detect existence of buffer overflows using program traces
+ Deep-Buffer-Overflow-Detection -- Detects the presence of buffer overflows using program traces

  # Requirements
  - Tensorflow 1.6